isomerpages/moe-montfortsec/_curriculum/Academic Development/Aesthetics | Craft & Technology.md

 of both our students and teachers.</p>
 <p><strong>Upper Secondary</strong>
 </p>
-<p>At the Upper Secondary Level, we focus on strengthening of skill, techniques
+<p>At the Upper Secondary Level, we focus on strengthening of skills, techniques
-and thought process of our students as well as developing familiarity in the use of materials to enhance visual communication and individual expression.
-Students are also encouraged to formulate their own visual understanding and appreciation through the Feldman’s approach and through an in depth Study Of Visual Arts (SOVA) which is offered as the third O level Art Paper.
+and the thought process of our students as well as developing familiarity in the use of materials to enhance visual communication and individual expression.
+Students are also encouraged to formulate their own visual understanding and appreciation through the Feldman’s approach and through an in depth Study Of Visual Arts (SOVA), which is offered as the third O level Art Paper.
 This gives flexibility to students opting for a written theory art paper.
-With all these artistic skills and knowledge imparted, our students are able to approach the rigours of the and O level Art Exam papers with better understanding and expectations in delivering their ideas across.</p>
+With all these artistic skills and knowledge imparted, our students are able to approach the rigours of the O level Art Exam papers with better understanding and expectations in delivering their ideas.</p>
 <p><strong>Summary of Art Curriculum</strong>
 </p>
 <table style="minWidth: 75px">